-Currently, only a NH OHRV registration is required for tracked OHRVs operating on snowmobile trails; may be subject to change in the future.
+Currently, only a NH Snowmobile registration is required for tracked OHRVs operating on snowmobile trails.

 Note: In order to operate on state-approved snowmobile trails, an OHRV (wheeled vehicle) that has had the wheels or tires removed and replaced with tracks, cleats, or skis must meet the definition of a snowmobile as defined by law.
 The OHRV, with the tracks on, cannot exceed 54 inches in width and 1,200 pounds.